sisoe24/execute-in-iterm2/README.md

 - Send commands to iTerm2 based on current file extension.
 - Send commands to iTerm2 from input dialog.
-- Launch the application is is not present and create a "vscode" tab for the sending commands.
+- Launch the application if is not active and create a "vscode" tab for the sending commands.

 ## 1.3.
 Terminal commands & placeholders

 The extension offers to ability to create a command based on a file extension.

 The commands are going to represent what you would write inside the terminal.
-You can define more commands other that the ones already included in the settings [iTerm2: File Commands](#152-executeiniterm2filecommands) in the form of: `"file_extension": "command"`.
+Some default commands for common files are already provided but you can define more in the form of: `"file_extension": "command"`.
+See more: [iTerm2: File Commands](#152-executeiniterm2filecommands).

-> **Note:** The examples bellow will included some [placeholders](#131-placeholders) included with the extension.
+> **Note:** The examples bellow will include some [placeholders](#131-placeholders) that are part of the extension.

 A simple example: